 - The waves must be symmetrical in both time and price;

-- The law of alternation, if wave 2 is a simple EW pattern wave 4 must be a complex EW pattern and vice versa.
+- The law of alternation, if wave 2 is a simple Elliott Wave Pattern, wave 4 must be a complex Elliott Wave pattern and vice versa.

 Corrective Elliott Wave Patterns

-Unlike impulsive waves, Corrective waves pan out or sub-divide in three sub-waves and has the primary objective to correct the motive waves.
-Usually, the Corrective waves are labeled using letters and we can distinguish three different types of corrective wave structures:
+Unlike Motive waves, Corrective waves sub-divide into three sub-waves, with the primary objective or correcting the Motive waves.
+Corrective waves are labelled using letters rather than numbers to distinguish the three different types of corrective wave structures.

-- Flat EW pattern: It’s made up of three waves A, B and C of higher degree that follows a 3-3-5 wave structure, where wave A subdivides in 3 waves, wave B into 3 waves and wave C into 5.
-We can distinguish three different types of flats: Regular, Irregular or Expanded and Running flat.
+A flat Elliot Wave pattern is made up of three waves A, B and C of higher degree that follows a 3-3-5 wave structure, meaning that wave A subdivides into 3 waves, wave B into 3 waves and wave C into 5.
+There are three different types of flat EW patterns: Regular, Irregular and Expanded or Running flat.

-- Zig-Zag EW pattern: It’s made up of three waves A, B and C of higher degree that follows a 5-3-5 wave structure, where wave A subdivides in 5 waves, wave B into 3 waves and wave C into 5.
-Zig-Zags have a sharp look and occur normally in the wave 2 of an impulsive wave.
+The Zigzag Elliott Wave pattern is made up of three waves A, B and C that follow a 5-3-5 wave structure, meaning wave A subdivides into 5 waves, wave B into 3 waves and wave C into 5.
+Zigzags have a sharp look and usually occur in wave 2 of an impulsive wave.